fasrc/User_Codes/Parallel_Computing/STATA/README.md

 #### Purpose:

 This example illustrates using STATA on the FASRC cluster at Harvard University.
+For more information, see our [FASRC User Docs website entry for Stata](https://docs.rc.fas.harvard.edu/kb/stata-on-cluster/).

 #### Contents: